Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Main results

 Here the only modification is the introduction of $\gamma_k$. $\gamma_k$ is a compensating parameter and only related to the forgetting factor $\beta$ as defined below.

 It is evident that $\{\gamma_k\}$ is a monotonically increasing sequence and $1\le\gamma_k\le1/\beta$.
-The first equality holds if and only if $k=1$, which implies that the MLB system (\ref{eqn:mlbs}) reduces to the traditional Lie bracket system when $k=1$.
-The term $\dot{x}_{k-1}$ is a feed-forward term and only a function of time with respect to the current iteration $k$, {{and does not contain any sinusoid term}}.
-Thus, it should not be included into the Lie bracket according to the theory in \cite{Durr}. \begin{remark} Observing (\ref{eqn:mlbs}), the MLB system (\ref{eqn:mlbs}) is unlike the conventional Lie bracket system, because of the existence of the derivation of $x_{k-1}$ rather than being an independent system of itself.
+The first equality holds if and only if $k=1$, which implies that the MLB system (\ref{eqn:mlbs}) reduces to the traditional Lie bracket system when $k=1$. {The reason to introduce $\gamma_k$ is to compensate the gradient mismatch between $x_k$ and $z_k$, which arises from the accumulating effects of successive iterations.
+To see this, please refer to (\ref{eqn:iter}) and (\ref{eqn:xz1}).} The term $\dot{x}_{k-1}$ is a feed-forward term and only a function of time with respect to the current iteration $k$, {{and does not contain any sinusoid term}}.
+Thus, it should not be included into the Lie bracket according to the theory in \cite{Durr}. \begin{remark} Observing (\ref{eqn:mlbs}), the MLB system (\ref{eqn:mlbs}) is unlike the conventional Lie bracket system, because of the existence of the {time derivative} of $x_{k-1}$ rather than being an independent system of itself.
 Inserting (\ref{eqn:map}) into (\ref{eqn:mlbs}) and denoting

 \end{remark} we can rewrite (\ref{eqn:mlbs}) as